 To prevent vermin from entering your pipework, we would advise sealing open pipework with rags and tape.
 Clean the filter were necessary and when dry cover with some insulation for the winter months.
 Be sure to look in on your system every month or so to ensure all is well.
 Frost has a nasty habit of exposing any weak link in pipework and valves, so be sure to check these as well.

 When spring arrives, and we would recommend to rinse and flush the filter to waste before use and ensuring that all pipework is clear when getting your pool ready for the summer.

 If you have an above ground pool or are using a pump and filter combo unit, then the process is the same as the above method.
-When everything is clean and dry, make sure to move the unit indoors to prevent damage from the cold.
+When everything is clean and dry, make sure to move the unit indoors to prevent damage from the frost and damp conditions.

 To prolong the life of any o-rings removed, we would advise taking them indoors for storage.
 Removing o-rings will also allow you to inspect and replace any that may be damaged or past their prime.
 We suggest a light smear of plumbers high-pressure grease or similar when reassembling.
 We do not advise the use of the gun-type silicone as this can set and cause leaks.

 There you have it, our simple guide on how to winterise your pool.
 If you have any further questions, please contact us and our technical support team will be happy to help you.